Respiratory Health: How to Build A Resilient Lung Microbiome

 On a recent trip to Ghana, I was exposed to a combination of pollution and Harmattan dust winds which exacerbated my asthma.
 While it is evident that the air quality driving along long dusty roads was hurting my lungs, I was curious if the stress of travel and an upset digestive system could contribute to my respiratory problems.

 Mucosal surfaces in the lungs are exposed to the external environment and are highly susceptible to pollution and bacterial and viral infections.
-But research shows that lung health can also be influenced from within.
+But research shows that lung health is also be influenced from within.
 It appears that the gut and even our state of mind impact lung health through a pathway that links the brain, gut, and lungs called the gut-brain-lung axis.

 Immunity and the Lung Microbiome

-From the moment we take our first breath, our microbiome starts to shape, influenced by the food we eat, the air we breathe, and the environment we live in.
+From the moment we take our first breath, our microbiome starts to take shape, influenced throughout life by the food we eat, the air we breathe, and the environment we live in.
 These trillions of microorganisms – bacteria, viruses, and fungi – interact with our immune system in the gut, skin, and lungs.

-How does stress influence Lung Health?
+How does stress influence lung health?

-How does pollution affect our Lungs?
+How does pollution affect the lungs?

 According to the World Health Organization (WHO), nine-tenths of the world's population breathes polluted air, which claims the lives of 7 million people every year globally.
 Poor air quality causes lung inflammation and scarring.
 Cigarette smoke is the leading cause of Chronic Obstructive Pulmonary Disease, and mycotoxins from fungal spores affect people living in damp buildings.